abellaothow/abellaothow.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Do you want to learn more about me?
 ---

-My name is Inigo Montoya.
+My name is Abulla Othow.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- I'm enthusiast data Analyst.
+- I'm excel at Machine Learning Models, Exploratory Analysis and Data visualization.
+- I'm equipped with diplomatic skills, project planning, execution and monitoring.

 What else do you need?